What is bracketing?

 - You can merge a series of photos (bracket) into an HDR photo.
 If the light is contrast rich, details can be lost in the dark and light areas.
 With a special app (for example Affinity Photo) you can combine the different photos into one HDR photo, in which the details in the dark and light parts are preserved.
 For the best results, I recommend using a tripod with a smartphone holder and take the photo with the volume button of your EarPods.
 Also make sure that there is no movement in the scene.

-Create a focus bracket with the bracketing app
+Create a focus bracket (for focus stacking) with the bracketing app

 For the bracket type focus you can specify the minimum and maximum distance and the number of photos.
 The camera app CameraPixels will then take a series of photos that are focused at different distances.